-Amoebophrya strains have most enzymes for the TCA cycle.
-Two enzymes of the OXPHOS pathway (MQO and the SDH complex) are shared with the TCA cycle in Amoebophrya, as described for myzozoans (29).
+Two enzymes of the OXPHOS pathway (MQO and the SDH complex) are shared with the TCA cycle in Amoebophrya, as described for other myzozoans (29).
 The input of acetyl-CoA into the TCA cycle by conversion of pyruvate (the end-product of the glycolysis) is normally carried out by the PDH complex.
-The mitochondrial PDH complex was lost early in the evolution of myzozoans, and replaced either by the plastidial PDH complex and/or by the branched-chain α-ketoacid dehydrogenase (BCKDH) complex (29).
+The mitochondrial PDH complex was lost early in the evolution of myzozoans and replaced either by the plastidial PDH complex and/or by the branched-chain α-ketoacid dehydrogenase (BCKDH) complex (29).
 The Amoebophrya parasites, however, lack the mitochondrial PDH, BCKDH, and the 2-oxoglutarate dehydrogenase (KGDH/OXODH) complexes, as well as canonical pathways for their two cofactors (thiamin and lipoid acid).
-In this context, the TCA cycle in Amoebophrya requires the involvment of non-canonical pathways to be functional.
-Anaplerotic reactions replenishing TCA cycle intermediates are possible from pyruvate via homologues of pyruvate carboxylase and malate dehydrogenase, and from phosphoenolpyruvate (PEP) via homologues of PEP carboxykinase.
-Amoebophrya is able to use glutamine (the dominant amino acid in dinoflagellates, ) to produce oxoglutarate and fuel the TCA cycle as observed in dinoflagellates and P. falciparum.
-We found a full oxoglutarate bypass pathway in A120 (but incomplete in A25), and an almost complete GABA shunt (glutamate decarboxylase is missing) in both strains, to convert oxoglutarate to succinate, and as a potential way to short-circuit the OXODH complex.
-If the GABA shunt is widely detected in myzozoans, the evidence will point to loss of oxoglutarate bypass in apicomplexan parasites, and persistence in chromerids.
-It should be noted that a complete glyoxylate cycle in A120 (but partial in A25), as well as homologues of six core peroxins (PEX1, 5, 7, 11, 12, and 16), suggest the presence of peroxisomes in Amoebophrya, as it was previously described in myzozoans including Apicomplexa (30).
+It should be noted that a complete glyoxylate cycle in A120 (but partial in A25), as well as homologues of six core peroxins (PEX1, 5, 7, 11, 12, and 16) suggest the presence of peroxisomes in Amoebophrya, as it was previously described in myzozoans including Apicomplexa (30).
 Other metabolic pathways usually located in peroxisomes in eukaryotes, including β-oxidation of fatty acids, catabolism of purines, and the cellular antioxidant system for the detoxification of reactive oxygen species (ROS) have also been detected in the two Amoebophrya strains (31).

 Noncanonical intron spreading in Amoebophrya genomes